rainerb16/rainerb16/README.md

 producing a song is a feeling of completion, satisfaction and joy.
 This is the same feeling I get when I complete a coding project, being able to take parts of code, put them together and see everthing work is a wonderful feeling.

-Things I do with my spare time include producing music, mastering music, camping, fishing, and playing old school retro 2d games.
+Things I do with my spare time include producing electronic music, mastering music, creative coding, camping, and fishing.

 - 😄  Pronouns: They/Them